St. Jerome in the Wilderness (Dürer): Back panel of the painting

-On the reverse of this painting is an intriguing image of what appears to be a meteor/meteorite or comet.
+On the reverse of this painting is an image of what appears to be a meteor/meteorite or comet.
 Dürer's inspiration may have been the depictions of comets in the Nuremberg Chronicle of 1493.
 However, those woodcuts are highly stylized, and are not intended to show historical comets, whereas Dürer's image has the feel of an actual observation, as does the blazing star in Dürer's enigmatic engraving Melencolia I, published in 1514.